Taletrunk-Books/droplet-maker/make-droplet.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your remote machine for development and testing purposes.

 ### Prerequisites

 - A Unix-like operating system: macOS, Linux, BSD.
-On Windows: WSL is preferred, but cygwin or msys also mostly work.
 - `bash`, `curl`, `sudo`

 ### Installation

-Clone the repository to your local machine:
+Clone the repository to your remote machine:

 ```sh
 git clone https://github.com/Taletrunk-Books/droplet-maker.git